SWISS WEALTH MANAGEMENT - THE NEW ENVIRONMENT FOR AMERICAN CLIENTS

 The Rise of Swiss SEC-Registered Investment Advisors

 Swiss banks have adapted their operations to comply with FATCA, providing accurate bank statements for proper reporting of foreign financial accounts.
 They now work in tandem with Swiss SEC-registered wealth managers, who establish wealth management mandates with US clients.
-This collaboration allows US clients to leverage the expertise of Swiss wealth managers while keeping funds within the US, thereby avoiding the complexities associated with foreign bank accounts.

 Swiss SEC-registered investment advisors come in various shapes and sizes, including large banks with US-focused affiliates, entities backed by Swiss private bank parent companies, family offices, and independent wealth managers.
 These advisors work closely with their clients on an individualized basis, offering personalized solutions that align with each client's unique circumstances and goals.